ervanalb/rainbow-vomit/README.md

 For some reason, most simple drivers can't come close to these specs.
 Respect for the [Pixel Pusher](http://www.heroicrobotics.com/products/pixelpusher) though, it's just large, expensive, and uses Ethernet.

 ## How?
-I think I can trick the STM32F105 into doing this for me.
-It's gonna take a lot of fiddling with the DMA engine, but I'm confident I can extend the approach [here](https://github.com/ervanalb/lux/blob/master/led_strip_firmware/app/src/ws2811_strip.c) to 8 channels (that example works plenty fast on a F0 at 48 MHz).
+I tricked the STM32F105 into doing this for me.
+It took a lot of fiddling with the DMA engine and USB peripheral.
+It's an extension of the approach [here](https://github.com/ervanalb/lux/blob/master/led_strip_firmware/app/src/ws2811_strip.c) to 8 channels (all four channels on two timers.)

+I've included a [binary](driver-firmware/rainbow-vomit-driver.bin) in the git repository because the timing is very finicky and you may not get full speed on your compiler.

 ## Anything else?
 Why yes, thanks for asking.